Badwater Crater

 Badwater Crater is an impact crater located in Hellas Planitia and is situated within the low lying Plain of Peneus Palus on the southern hemisphere of Mars.
-It contains the lowest currently known point on the entire planet, with an elevation of approximately -8200 m at 32.79° S, 62.14° E. Badwater has a diameter of approximately 33.14 km.
+As of 2026, Badwater contains the point of lowest known elevation on the planet, with an elevation of approximately -8200 m at 32.79° S, 62.14° E. Badwater has a diameter of approximately 33.14 km.